 Finally, using our free event plan template in Excel will allow you to pay attention to the finer details, which can make or break an event.
 If you don’t promote, no one might show up.
 If your menu doesn’t offer choice, people might get upset.
 Forget to include security, coat check or valet for people who arrive by car and you’ll have a nightmare on your hands.
 The event plan template makes sure you covered all the bases.

-A template will cover your bases, but a project management software will give you the tools to plan and execute your event.
-ProjectManager.com organizes all the steps leading up to the event and helps you make sure they come together without a hitch.
-Use our Gantt to link task dependencies and prevent any critical delays.
+A template will cover your bases, but project management software will give you the tools to plan and execute your event.
+ProjectManager organizes all the steps leading up to the event and helps you make sure they come together without a hitch.
+Use our project timelines to link tasks together and prevent any critical delays.
 Track your expenses and your progress with real-time data to make sure you stay on schedule.
-There’s even a critical path filter that will show you what steps must be taken and which can be avoided if time and costs become an issue and still have a great event.
+Try it for free today!

 When to Use an Event Plan Template